-All campers upon being notified that evacuation is necessary will mobilize their respective units and proceed to the parking lot under their own unit leadership, assisted by staff members in an orderly fashion, in single file.
-Upon reaching the parking lot, a determination that all unit members are present will be reported to the camp director.
+All campers upon being notified that evacuation is necessary will mobilize their respective units and proceed to the flag lot under their own unit leadership, assisted by staff members in an orderly fashion, in single file.
+Upon reaching the flag lot, a determination that all unit members are present will be reported to the Camp Director.
 Further evacuation instructions, if necessary, will be given.